djr52/NetCoreWebAPISubmission/module_7/README.md

 - Parent/Child Relationships in Web API
 ## Hands On
 Create all of the GET requests for each system component to support the browsing and retrieval functions required by the system.
+#### Please submit a link to your git repository with a tag on the master branch that identifies this as the version / submission for module 7.
 ## Unit Content
 ### Video(s)
 ### Reading(s)